 Boy-man takes control, wants the power, has it.
 The room is stifling for the rest of the adults as this goes on and on.
 Something in Japanese plays loudly in the room that is normally so quiet nobody notices anything

 by which a thing called a television could be switched from station to station.
-But televisions went out of fashion long ago, then out clean out of existence.
+But televisions went out of fashion long ago, then clean out of existence.
 A bit of drool at the left hand corner of Grandpa’s dry lips falls like a teardrop

 onto his bare leg.
 The chair no longer reclines.
 Boy-man laughs at a scene in Japanese.
 Japanese laughter is quite unique, thinks Grandmother, who sits on the most unworn portion of the long sofa, directly across from the gas fireplace

 that can no longer be lit, no longer warms, warmth being so completely unnecessary.
 She is moving her arms around.
 It is an imaginary blanket made of yarn that she thinks she is building.
-The crochet needle had been used years hence to
+The crochet needle imaginary, too, as her real

-eliminate Man-boy’s mother and father.
+Man-boy’s mother and father.
 Did Grandpa do it?
-Did Grandmother?
-Maybe neither knows.
-Maybe both know.
+Did

 The main character is calm.
-Perhaps you’ve been following (me), which means I should maybe put a spoiler alert warning?
+Perhaps you’ve been following (me), which means I should maybe put in a spoiler alert warning?
 Spoilers.
 They don’t exist any more here,

 lot like the one from Paradise.
 The mind wants to know what the writer is feeling, and she tells the mind that she used to have long yellow legal pads that she stole from her office job.
 I’ve made myself breakfast but I don’t feel like

-perhaps, by eating other people.
-People who died.
-There is always death and there is always living.
-Oh, I could tell you so much more, but I’ve definitely lost my appetite for my breakfast.
-Who east barbecue for breakfast?
+but I’ve definitely lost my appetite for my breakfast.
+Who eats barbecue for breakfast?
 And these new humans, if that’s what they are, eat people.

 Am I trying to tell: a) a story? b) feelings? c) what might have happened within these stories (these dreams) that might have led to a series of breakdowns? to a breakdown? d) to get it all out? or (the easy out), e) all of the above?